Lloyd’s recommends that insurance contracts for Italian insureds are in Italian for the following reasons:

 Consequently a contract in English may be unenforceable at law, unless care is taken.

-If an English language wording is used for an Italian risk, we recommend that:
+If an English language wording is used for an Italian risk, Lloyd's recommends that:

 - The insured declares that he understands English and the contract wording.
-The insurance contract can then incorporate a clause such as NMA 2336 which is available on the Lloyd's Wordings Repository.
+The English Language Clause NMA2336 can then be used, which is available on the Lloyd's Wordings Repository.

-- The managing agent obtains confirmation that the wording complies with Italian law.
+- The managing agent ensures that the wording complies with Italian law and seeks appropriate local legal advice if necessary.
 The English language versions of NMA, LSW and LMA (Italy) wordings are compliant.
-Advice may be sought on an English language wording from Lloyd's Italian Office.

 Note that Lloyd’s cargo certificates for Italian business may be in English.